List of Merlin characters: Merlin

 Merlin (portrayed by Colin Morgan) is the main character in the series.
 His destiny is to ensure Arthur becomes king in the hope his reign will see the return of magic.
 Merlin is sent to Camelot by his mother to live with her old friend, the court physician Gaius.
 In the first series, Merlin becomes Arthur's retainer when he saves his life, and learns of the Great Dragon, who informs him of his destiny and advises him when Merlin faces exceptional magic.
 The series focuses on his relationship with Arthur, which is comically portrayed with the prince always rudely teasing Merlin, who avoids suspicion of his powers by appearing dim-witted, which is aided by occasional genuine clumsiness.
-However, Arthur comes to care for his servant, even putting his life at risk to rescue a poisoned Merlin.
-Merlin becomes friends with Lady Morgana, the King's Ward, and Guinevere (Gwen), her maid.
+But Arthur comes to care for his servant, even putting his life at risk to rescue a poisoned Merlin.
+Merlin becomes friends with Lady Morgana, the King's Ward, and Guinevere, Gwen for short, her maid.
 Gwen is at first smitten by him, but their friendship soon becomes platonic.
 Merlin also befriends Lancelot, a peasant skilled in war.
 Merlin's adventures include saving Gwen from execution for witchcraft, saving Arthur from becoming a human sacrifice to the Sidhe, rescuing a druid boy named Mordred with Morgana's help, and forging the sword Excalibur.
 Towards the end of the series, Merlin plays a vital role as offers his own life in place for Arthur's to the sorceress Nimueh.
-However, the spell cast begins to kill Merlin's mother instead.
+But the spell cast begins to kill Merlin's mother, Hunith, instead.
 Gaius nobly decides to offer his life of her behalf.
 Merlin races to his side when learns this and kills Nimueh, inadvertently restoring the balance.

-In the second series, as his friendship with Arthur deepens, Merlin is forced to promise the Great Dragon freedom in exchange for its knowledge.
+In the second series, as Merlin's friendship with Arthur deepens, he is forced to promise the Great Dragon, Kilgharrah freedom in exchange for its knowledge.
 When Merlin finds out Morgana also has magic, he fights the temptation to tell her of his powers.
-However, his efforts to help her begin to turn her heart against Uther forever.
+But his efforts to help her begin to turn her heart against Uther forever.
 The series climax sees Morgana turned into a vessel for a sleeping plague by Morgause, her half-sister, and Merlin poisons her reluctantly, blackmailing Morgause into ending her attack.
-The pair disappear almost at once, but more chaos is wrought when Merlin releases the Great Dragon, who immediately seeks revenge on Camelot.
-Merlin and Arthur locate the last Dragonlord Balinor, who is in fact Merlin's father.
-Balinor is killed as they return home, but Merlin inherits his abilities and tames the Great Dragon, forcing it to end its rampage.
+The pair disappear almost at once, but more chaos is wrought when Merlin releases Kilgharrah, who immediately seeks revenge on Camelot.
+Merlin and Arthur locate the last Dragonlord, Balinor, who is in fact Merlin's father.
+Balinor is killed as they return home, but Merlin inherits his Dragonlord powers and tames Kilgharrah, forcing it to end its rampage.